sejdemyr/ecls/README.md

 4. Unzip the downloaded zip file.
 In it, there's a file called '04075-0001-Data.por'.
 Place this file directly in the folder 'data-raw' from your copy of this repository (downloaded in step 1).
-5. Open 'R/ecls-clean.R' in R. Then:
+5. Open 'R/ecls-clean.R'.
    * Set your working directory to the folder you downloaded and unzipped in step 1 (e.g., `setwd('~/Desktop/ecls-master')`.
-   * Make sure you have all the packages loaded in the beginning of this script.
+   * Make sure you have installed all the packages loaded in the beginning of this script.
 If not, you can install them using `install.packages(c('Hmisc', 'dplyr', 'stringr'))`.
    * Execute the remainder of the script.
 Note that reading the data into R may take a little while.

 That's it!
-The final dataset should now be in 'data-processed' alongside a codebook.
+The final dataset is called 'ecls.csv' and should now be in 'data-processed'.